-When calculating the pension, the earnings that the pension is based on are adjusted with a wage coefficient, and the pension is adapted to the extended life expectancy with the life expectancy coefficient.
+When calculating the pension, the earnings that the pension is based on are adjusted with a wage coefficient.
+The pension is adapted to the extended life expectancy with the life expectancy coefficient.

 The pension is calculated based on the earnings-related pension acts that were in force when working.
 The pension reform that came into effect at the beginning of January 2017 changed some of the rules.
-For example, the accelerated accrual rates for older employees were abolished and the employee’s share of the pension contribution is no longer deduced from the pensionable earnings.
+For example, the accelerated accrual rate for older employees has been abolished and the wage earner’s share of the pension contribution is no longer deduced from the pensionable earnings.
 The pension that has been earned before 2017 is calculated based on the acts that were in force at any given time before 2017.

 The disability pension consists of the pension accrued during the work history and a projected pension component that is calculated from the beginning of the year of the pension contingency to the age group’s retirement age.
-The insured has the right to the projected pension component if their earnings total at least EUR 17,455-15 (in 2017) during the ten years before the year in which the disability pension started.
-As a rule, the projected pension component is determined on the basis of the average earnings for five years before the retirement.
+The insured has the right to the projected pension component if their earnings total at least 17,480.28 euros (in 2018) during the ten years before the year in which the disability pension started.
+As a rule, the projected pension component is determined on the basis of the average earnings for five years before retirement.

-In some cases, the accrual rates in the public sector are different from those in the private sector.
+In some cases, the public sector accrual rates differ from the private sector rates.

 Unemployment pensions are no longer granted or paid out.
 The last unemployment pensions were granted in 2011 to people born in 1949.
 The unemployment pensions have become old-age pensions at the age of 63 or, in some special cases, at the age of 65.

 Previously, the unemployment pension was a significant route to early retirement.
-From the early 1990s to 2009, more than 10,000 people retired on on unemployment pension each year.
+From the early 1990s to 2009, more than 10,000 people retired on an unemployment pension each year.

 The long-term unemployment benefits are no longer paid from the pension scheme but from the unemployment protection scheme.
 The income of the long-term unemployed is ensured with additional days of the unemployment allowance.